thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

         title: 'Click on the "Add Widget" button.'
     8:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-9.png
-        title: 'Click on the "Widgets Bundle" and find "Digital Gauges".
+        title: 'Click on the "Widgets Bundle" and find "Digital gauges".
 Click on it to open the widget list group.'
     9:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-10.png
         title: 'Select the widget from the list that matches the image provided in the guide, then click on it to start adding a data source.'